 NOTE:

 This part is marked as historical and shall not be used for new implementations!
 New telecommunication networks and services are IP based Packet Switched networks and Packet Switched services.
 Some legacy networks and services are still Circuit Switched networks and/or services even if the transport might be IP based.
-New LI implementations shall use the specifications mentioned in A.3.2 ff. of this document.
+New LI implementations shall use the specifications mentioned in A.3.2 – A3.11 of this document.

 For CS HI3 (ISDN based) delivery, please refer also to the description of the implemented SIP gateway described in chapter A.4.1.

+The NWO/AP/SvP should ensure that the handover takes place from network elements located in the territory of the state of Luxembourg.

 Options that can be chosen in each country and amendments to ETSI TS 102 671 [1] are listed in this chapter.